HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/WCMObjectsHostname.md

-# How DAM asset URLs will be used after an library import from other environment
+# How to manage DAM asset URLs after a library import from another environment

 ## Applies to

-> HCL Digital Experience 9.5 and higher
+> HCL Digital Experience v9.5 and higher

 ## Introduction

-After an library import from other environment, some items contain an absolute URL in the `ibmcontentwcm:digitalAsset`.
-This is however not in every item.
-Some items contain a relative path also.
-This article describe the reason for it.
+After importing a library from another environment, some items contain an absolute URL in the `ibmcontentwcm:digitalAsset` attribute, while others contain a relative path.
+This variation occurs based on how the Digital Asset Management (DAM) repository handles asset references.
+This article explains how to configure DAM asset URL rendering parameters to ensure consistent asset pathing.

 ## Instructions

-The rendering behavior for end users will be controlled by the assetUrl and that is configured through `dam.host.overwrite` / `dam.host.relative` parameters per this documentation [Staging DAM to rendering environments](../../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md){target="_blank"}.

-Without `dam.host.overwrite` or `dam.host.relative`, the original DAM asset URL will be used.
+To configure DAM asset URL parameters, perform the following steps:

+1. Enable either the `dam.host.relative` or `dam.host.overwrite` parameter based on your environment requirements:

-Use the `dam.host.relative` and set it to `true`.
-As explained in the doc below, if the property is in place the returned DAM references have no hostname or port.
-For details, please read [Using WCM with DAM staging](../../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md/#using-wcm-with-dam-staging){target="_blank"}.
+    - To remove the hostname and port from returned DAM references, set `dam.host.relative` to `true`.
+For more information, refer to [Using WCM with DAM staging](../../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md#using-wcm-with-dam-staging).

-Meanwhile, there's also a configuration to specify custom host for a DAM asset and it is documented in [Setting a unique custom URL for a media asset](../../../manage_content/digital_assets/usage/managing_dam/modify_dam/dam_set_unique_custom_URL_media_asset.md/#setting-a-unique-custom-url-for-a-media-asset){target="_blank"}.
+    - To specify a custom host for a DAM asset, configure `dam.host.overwrite`.
+For more information, refer to [Setting a unique custom URL for a media asset](../../../manage_content/digital_assets/usage/managing_dam/modify_dam/dam_set_unique_custom_URL_media_asset.md#setting-a-unique-custom-url-for-a-media-asset).

+2. Restart the server to apply the configuration changes.

+    !!! note
-The absolute URL will be overwritten as soon as `dam.host.overwrite` or `dam.host.relative` is enabled, and the server is restarted to pick up the change.
-The absolute URLs in `ibmcontentwcm:digitalAsset` can be ignored, if `dam.host.overwrite` or `dam.host.relative` is set.
+        The system overwrites the absolute URL as soon as the server restarts.
+You can safely ignore the absolute URLs in `ibmcontentwcm:digitalAsset` once either parameter is set.
+For more information on staging configurations, refer to [Staging DAM to rendering environments](../../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md).